reallyshadydev/wonky-ord-digibyte/README.md

 # DigiByte Ordinals Indexer

-ℹ️ This is a fork adapted for DigiByte blockchain.
+ℹ️ This is a fork adapted for DigiByte blockchain from [reallyshadydev/wonky-ord-digibyte](https://github.com/reallyshadydev/wonky-ord-digibyte)

 ## Prerequisites
 You will need to launch your own DigiByte node and have it fully synced.
 Follow these steps to set up: